Monday 17th May 2004 - 1:45pm - 3:15pm

 President, Goldman Sachs Foundation; Global Head, Corporate Engagement, Goldman Sachs, USA

-Former: Assistant to the President for Presidential Personnel in the White House; Assistant Secretar...
+Formerly: Assistant to the President for Presidential Personnel in the White House; Assistant Secret...